Svitlana Doe v. Noem (Humanitarian Parole Termination)

 On May 28th, the Judge granted additional relief and certified additional classes, ordering that adjudication of the following applications resume for individuals nationwide who are currently in the country: (1) pending immigration benefits requests filed by people granted parole under the CHNV, Uniting for Ukraine, Operation Allies Welcome, Family Reunification Parole, Central American Minors, and Military Parole-in-Place (2) pending re-parole applications filed by people granted parole under programs with re-parole; and (3) initial MPIP applications.

-With regards to the judge’s April 14, 2025 order blocking the March 25, 2025 FRN’s early termination of all individual grants of CHNV parole, the government appealed and asked the First Circuit Court of Appeals to block the district court’s order while the appeal proceeds.
-After the First Circuit denied this request, the government asked the United States Supreme Court for the same thing.
+With regards to the judge’s April 14, 2025 order blocking the March 25, 2025 FRN’s early termination of all individual grants of CHNV parole, the government appealed and asked the First Circuit Court of Appeals, and then the Supreme Court, to block the district court’s order while the appeal proceeds.
 On May 30, 2025, unfortunately, the Supreme Court granted the government’s request to block the district court’s order while the appeal proceeds.
-The Supreme Court decision was short and provided no analysis or reasoning; Justice Jackson wrote in dissent and was joined by Justice Sotomayor.
-According to a USCIS alert on June 6th, this decision means DHS may now proceed with terminating parole granted under the CHNV parole programs and with revoking any employment authorization based on being paroled under the CHNV parole programs.
-CHNV parole beneficiaries whose parole is terminated and whose employment authorization is revoked will receive notification in their myUSCIS account.
-The appeal of the district court’s order will continue.
+As a result, the administration’s termination of the CHNV parole processes has gone into effect.

 Press releases